turbulent/lorco/README.md

 Available languages are: Scss, Less, Css, Json, JS

-We can also use both:
+You can also use this in combination with the `file` argument.

 - `npm run build -- --file=my-awesome-file.sketch --lang=css`